 Installer files in .exe format can be downloaded from the System\Overview page of the console.
 There are 32- and 64-bit installers for Windows.
 The installer file can be run manually, via a systems management product, or using an AD script.
 Manual installation can be completed with a single click, and finishes in seconds.

-The user interface on protected endpoints consists of a System Tray icon, which displays protection status, date and time of last update, signature version and program version.
-Other than this, no functionality is provided to users.
-You can hide the interface completely by means of policy, if you so choose.
+The user interface on protected endpoints consists of a System Tray icon, whose menu displays protection status, date and time of last update, date and time of last scans, signature version and program version.
+Users can run updates, quick scans and full scans.
+You can hide the interface and alerts completely by means of policy, if you so choose.

-Elastic Endpoint Security provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-This is managed from a cloud-based console.
-As well as malware protection, the product includes investigative functions for analysing and remediating attacks. appropriate IT resources.
+Elastic Security provides either a server-based or a cloud-based console for managing the endpoint protection software.
+We have described the latter in this review.
+As well as malware protection, the product includes investigative functions for analysing and remediating attacks.
 The product can manage networks with tens of thousands of devices.

 Windows Endpoint Protection Client